Junya Yano

 Jun'ya Yano (矢野 絢也, Yano Junya; born 27 April 1932) is a retired Japanese politician and political commentator who served as the fourth leader of Komeito between 1986 and 1989.
 Over a decade after leaving politics, Yano has become a notable critic of the party and its religious partner Soka Gakkai.

-Biography

-Early life
+Early life and education

 Yona was born in Yao, Osaka, Osaka, and graduated from Osaka Prefectural Yamamoto High School.
 He later attended Kyoto University's economics department for three years, where he graduated in March 1955.
 In the following month, he began working for Obayashi Corporation.

+Political career

 In 1963, he was elected for the first time as a member of the Osaka Prefectural Assembly from Osaka's Ikuno ward.
 He stood as a Komeito candidate for the former Osaka 4th district in the 1967 general election and landed in first place with 75,775 votes, or 16.9% of the ballots.
 He was appointed secretary general of Komeito following a provisional party convention almost immediately after the election.